 This last of those features is particularly useful when at a motorway services, as the app will notify you when the battery has filled by enough to make it to your destination, or the next Supercharger stop.

 Actually yes.
-Tesla cars are packed full of technology, but they miss out on some of the luxuries which have almost become standard on other vehicles at this price range (the Model S starts at £72,350 and the Model X runs all the way up to £144,850 with optional extras).
+Tesla cars are packed full of technology, but they miss out on some of the luxuries which have almost become standard on other vehicles at this price range (the Model 3 starts at £38,800 and the Model X runs all the way up to £144,850 with optional extras).

-Items entirely missing from Tesla's line-up includes Apple CarPlay and Android Auto, a heads-up display (HUD), multi-coloured interior mood lighting, massage seats, cooled seats, a television tuner and screens for rear passengers, a drinks cooler, climate controls for rear seat passengers, reclining rear seats, and interior perfume.
+Items entirely missing from Tesla's line-up includes Apple CarPlay and Android Auto, a heads-up display (HUD), multi-coloured interior mood lighting, massage seats, cooled seats, screens for rear passengers, a drinks cooler, climate controls for rear seat passengers, reclining rear seats, and interior perfume.

-Tesla can match or outperform these rivals when it comes to interior space and performance (in P100D guise it's pretty much the quickest-accelerating car on the planet).
-But Tesla has very few toys as standard, and little in the way of optional extras.
+Tesla can match or outperform these rivals when it comes to interior space and performance (in Performance guise it's pretty much the quickest-accelerating car on the planet).
+But Tesla has little in the way of optional extras.
 This is the price a startup carmaker like Tesla must pay when it wishes to lure buyers away from the century-old German and British rivals.

 As you can clearly see by the length of this article, Tesla has a lot of technology.
 The company may miss out on many of the toys of the German rivals, but being electric, new and simply different, Tesla mostly gets away with it.